system76/docs/content/finding-command-help.md

 ![dpkg -S output with no results](/images/finding-command-help/dpkg-search-no-results.png)

-This occurs when a package is programmed to install a file to one directory, but that directory is symlinked to another directory on the system; in this situation, the package manager installs the file to a different directory than what the package was programmed for.
+This occurs when a package is programmed to install a file to one directory, but that directory is symlinked to another directory on the system; in this situation, the package manager installs the file to a directory that differs from the original package's progamming.
 The following directories are commonly symlinked on Pop!_OS systems:

 | Symlink Name | Actual Directory |
 |--------------|------------------|